code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

   preprocessing in general is avoided, and the `mesh_input.csm` file from the previous checkpoint directory is used.
-  This behavior can be modified in the GUI (under "Mesh/Execution mode", unchecking "Use unmodified checkpoint mesh in case of restart", or setting `domain.preprocess_on_restart = True` in `cs_user_scripts.py`).
+  This behavior can be modified in the GUI (under "Mesh/Execution mode", un-checking "Use unmodified checkpoint mesh in case of restart", or setting `domain.preprocess_on_restart = True` in `cs_user_scripts.py`).
   This may be useful in 2 cases:
-  - when the preprocessed mesh has not been saved from a previous run (usually so as to save disk space)
+  - when the pre-processed mesh has not been saved from a previous run (usually so as to save disk space)
   - when the computation restarted from used a different mesh than the current one (to which data will be interpolated).